 After graduating from the University of Texas in Austin in 1980, Bishop Harvey spent 12 years in the corporate world as a regional director of marketing for the Rouse Company, a shopping center developer with properties throughout the United States.
 She focused on properties in Texas, Colorado, Arkansas and Louisiana.
 In 1992, she responded to a life-long call and began her ministerial work as a local pastor and continuing later to Perkins School of Theology at Southern Methodist University in Dallas, earning a Master of Divinity.

 Harvey went on to serve as associate pastor for The Foundry United Methodist Church in Houston from 1992-1996 and as executive pastor for Memorial Drive UMC in Houston from 1996-2008.
 She then moved to the position of Director of Missional Excellence for the Texas Annual Conference, serving from Febuary of 2008-May 1, 2010.

 Just prior to her election as a United Methodist bishop during the 2012 South Central Jurisdictional Conference, Harvey served as Deputy General Secretary for United Methodist Committee on Relief (UMCOR).

 Dean and Cynthia love good food.
-They love to cook, but can also give you recommendations for the best food in places from Houston to Baton Rouge, and wherever their travels have taken them.
-Dean is an excellent chef while Cynthia is at his side as his sous chef (and taking care of clean-up duty!).
+They love to cook, but can also give you recommendations for the best food places from Houston to Baton Rouge, and wherever their travels have taken them.
+Dean is an excellent chef while Cynthia is at his side as his sous chef ( taking care of clean-up duty!).